plone/training/javascript/mockup.rst

 Not because the new ones look much better, but because they offer a much more comfortable way of entering data.

-To update Plone widgets was the goal of `plone.app.widgets <https://pypi.org/project/plone.app.widgets>`_, started by Nathan van Gheem and pushed wide forward by Rok Garbas.
+To update Plone widgets was the goal of `plone.app.widgets <https://pypi.org/project/plone.app.widgets>`_, started by Nathan van Gheem and pushed forward by Rok Garbas.
 Rok forked Patternslib and created the Mockup project.

 Patternslib used a complex configuration syntax parser instead of a simple JSON based approach and the test coverage was not high enough.
 Besides it was fun to create something new, so Mockup was born.

-There were concerns about having two projects with the same goal, JC Brand took the initiative and brought the two projects back together.
+There were concerns about having two projects with the same goal.
+JC Brand took the initiative and brought the two projects back together.

 Where Mockup had a dependency on `mockup-core <https://github.com/plone/mockup-core>`_ with a base pattern to extend from, a configuration parser, pattern registry and Grunt infrastructure, this dependency was removed and replaced by a dependency on `patternslib <http://patternslib.com>`_.